College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

-These very affordable kits, like those from 23andme, National Geographic and ancestry.com can study your genes using just a sample of your saliva.
+These affordable kits, like those from 23andme, National Geographic, and ancestry.com, can study your genes using a saliva sample.

-Before we answer the question of whether the 23andme price is worth it, we should point out that there are 2 different versions of their DNA testing kits.
+Before we answer whether the 23andme price is worth it, we should point out that there are two different versions of their DNA testing kits.

-The first type of genetic testing offered by 23andme tests for both your health and ancestry, whereas the cheaper version just has the ancestry test.
+The first type of genetic testing offered by 23andme tests for your health and ancestry.
+The cheaper version has the ancestry test.
 Both versions analyze your DNA by a process called genotyping.

-Humans have around 3 billion pairs of DNA in our genome — that’s a whole heap of information to wade through — using the genotyping technology, 23andme can look for specific parts of your DNA and give amazing insights into your past, present, and future!
+Humans have around 3 billion pairs of DNA in our genome.
+That’s a whole heap of information to wade through.
+Using the genotyping technology, 23andme can look for specific parts of your DNA and give unique insights into your past, present, and future.

-The health reports give you insights into your physical traits (like if you’re likely to have a double-chin or frizzy hair), wellness (such as how well you metabolize alcohol or if you’re cut out to be a marathon runner), and more importantly, your carrier status for specific genetic mutations.
+The health reports give you insights into your physical traits, For example, if you’re likely to have a double-chin or frizzy hair, wellness (such as how well you metabolize alcohol or if you’re cut out to be a marathon runner, and more importantly, your carrier status for specific genetic mutations.

 The FDA (U.S. Food and Drug Administration) has given 23andme full permission to supply customers with reports on their genetic risk of certain diseases.

-These include Alzheimer’s, Parkinson’s, and for females, it can detect if they have an increased risk of developing breast cancer.
-At the time of writing, the health test has over 75 reports with more are being added by the company.
+These include Alzheimer’s and Parkinson’s.
+For females, it can detect if they have an increased risk of developing breast cancer.
+At the time of writing, the health test has over 75 reports, with more being added by the company.